 Carry out Independent Third Party Audit of Supply Chain Due Diligence at Identified Points in the Supply Chain

 We do not typically have a direct relationship with 3TG smelters and refiners and do not perform or direct audits of these entities within our supply chain.
-We support audits through our participation in the EICC-GeSI.
+We support audits through our usage of resources on RMI's website.